MustafaSataric/ServerStatus-Bot/README.md

 Discord Developer Portal | https://discord.com/developers/applications

-If you want a step by step tutorial here is a video a made https://www.youtube.com/watch?v=9TCCDHT1cTY
+If you want a step by step tutorial here is a video  https://www.youtube.com/watch?v=9TCCDHT1cTY